juliantrueflynn/slack_clone/README.md

 - Favorite messages and view list of favorited messages
 - Pin messages to channel
 - Add reactions to messages
-- Add emojis to messages by typing (ex. :smile:) or selecting from dropdown
+- Add emojis to messages by typing (ex. ```:smile:```) or selecting from dropdown
 - View channel details, pinned messages, or subscribers
 - Search channels you're not subscribed to
 - Be notified of unread channels or conversations you've joined
 - View all unread messages
-- View all conversations you're in
+- View all conversations you're present in

 ## How to Use

 Steps below are used to set the project locally.
-You could also review the app by visting the live demo: [slack-clone-julian.herokuapp.com](https://slack-clone-julian.herokuapp.com/)
+You could also review the app by visting the [live demo](https://slack-clone-julian.herokuapp.com/)

 ```
 # clone the project